Index

 Being in the Southern Hemisphere, Australia has, of course, reversed seasons in comparison with Europe or North America.

-Outback", the climate is arid: it is considered desert where precipitation drops below 200 mm (8 in) per year (see the area inside the burgundy line) and semi-desert in the area where annual precipitation is between 200 and 400 millimeters (8 and 16 inches) per year (the area within the blue line).
+Outback", the climate is arid: it is considered desert where precipitation is between 150 and 250 millimeters (6 and 10 inches) per year (see the area inside the burgundy line) and semi-desert in the area where annual precipitation is between 250 and 400 mm (10 and 16 in) per year (the area within the orange line).

 In Australia, there are several